-When fans come to the Los Angeles Memorial Coliseum, they’re pushing for more than a victory from the USC Trojans.
-They’re also part of a sustainability effort that has helped push the stadium past the “zero waste” goal line.
-For a stadium with a capacity of more than 75,000, that’s no small feat.
-Our venue now ranks as one of the most sustainable stadiums in the country.
+When fans come to the Los Angeles Memorial Coliseum, they are supporting more than a victory for the USC Trojans – they’re taking part in a sustainability effort that has helped push the stadium past the zero waste goal line.
+For a stadium with a capacity of more than 75,000, that is no small feat.
+Our venue ranks as one of the most sustainable stadiums in the country.
 See how the stats stack up.

 What is Zero Waste?